Master of Science in Mental Health Counseling

 - Research and program evaluation

 To complete your degree, you’ll participate in clinical training.
-During clinical training, you’ll receive supervised training from licensed mental health professionals and expand your applied counseling knowledge and skills.
+During clinical training, you’ll receive supervised training from faculty and other licensed mental health professionals and expand your applied counseling knowledge and skills.

 Practicum must total a minimum of 100 hours, of which 40 hours must be completed in direct service.
 An internship must total a minimum of 900 hours, of which 360 must be completed in direct service.
-The combined hours from practicum and internship meet Utah licensure requirements and exceed the requirements of CACREP.
+The combined hours from practicum and internship exceed Utah licensure and CACREP requirements.

 Students are required to take and pass comprehensive exams during their third year.
 You must earn a satisfactory score on the CPCE exam and write an adequate case conceptualization that follows program guidelines.